Search

 Professional Bio

-Cathleen D. Cahill is a professor of History at Penn State University.
+Cathleen D. Cahill is a professor of history at Penn State University.
 She is a social historian who explores the everyday experiences of ordinary people, primarily women.
 She focuses on women’s working and political lives, asking how identities such as race, nationality, class, and age have shaped them.
 She is also interested in the connections generated by women’s movements for work, play, and politics, and how mapping those movements reveal women in surprising and unexpected places.
-Her first book, Federal Fathers and Mothers: A Social History of the United States Indian Service, 1869–1932 (University of North Carolina Press, 2011), won the Labriola Center American Indian National Book Award and was a finalist for the David J. Weber and Bill Clements Book Prize.
+Her first book, Federal Fathers and Mothers: A Social History of the United States Indian Service, 1869–1932 (University of North Carolina Press 2011), won the Labriola Center American Indian National Book Award and was a finalist for the David J. Weber and Bill Clements Book Prize.

-Her most recent book is Recasting the Vote: How Women of Color Transformed the Suffrage Movement (University of North Carolina Press, 2020).
+Her most recent book is Recasting the Vote: How Women of Color Transformed the Suffrage Movement (University of North Carolina Press 2020).
 Following the lead of feminist scholars of color it calls for alternative “genealogies of feminism.”
-It is a collective biography of six suffragists–Yankton Dakota Sioux author and activist Gertrude Bonnin (Zitkala-Ša); Wisconsin Oneida writer Laura Cornelius Kellogg; Turtle Mountain Chippewa and French lawyer Marie Bottineau Baldwin; African American poet and clubwoman Carrie Williams Clifford; Mabel Ping-Hua Lee, the first Chinese woman in the United States to earn her PhD ; and New Mexican Hispana politician and writer Nina Otero Warren–both before and after the ratification of the Nineteenth Amendment.
+It is a collective biography of six suffragists–Yankton Dakota Sioux author and activist Gertrude Bonnin (Zitkala-Ša); Wisconsin Oneida writer Laura Cornelius Kellogg; Turtle Mountain Chippewa and French lawyer Marie Bottineau Baldwin; African American poet and clubwoman Carrie Williams Clifford; Mabel Ping-Hua Lee, the first Chinese woman in the United States to earn her Ph.D. ; and New Mexican Hispana politician and writer Nina Otero Warren–both before and after the ratification of the Nineteenth Amendment.

 A volume she co-edited with Kent Blansett and Andrew Needham, Indian Cities: Histories of Indigenous Urbanization, was just published with the University of Oklahoma Press (2022).

 She is currently working on two new research projects.
 Indians on the Road: Gender, Race, and Regional Identity reimagines the West Coast through the lens of Indigenous people’s relationships with the transportation systems that bisected their lands, forming corridors of conquest and environmental change while simultaneously connecting them in new and sometimes empowering ways to other people and places.
-She is also working on "Is New Mexico going to line up with Texas?": African American Women and the Election of 1920 in the American West," which uses a 1921 New Mexican court case contesting voter participation to explore Black women's efforts to exercise their right to vote in the US West after the ratification of the Nineteenth Amendment.
+She is also working on "Is New Mexico going to line up with Texas?": African American Women and the Election of 1920 in the American West," which uses a 1921 New Mexican court case contesting voter participation to explore Black women's efforts to exercise their right to vote in the U.S. West after the ratification of the Nineteenth Amendment.

 She also serves as steering committee chair for the Coalition for Western Women’s History and is a member of the editorial boards for the Journal of the Gilded Age & Progressive Era and the University of North Carolina Press’ Gender and American Culture Series.